HenraL/colored_beam/README.md

 # colored_beam
- this git just contains the shell bem, in defferent colours, under the gif format
+This git just contains the shell beam, in different colours.
+All of them are under the gif format.